Volunteer Work with Children Abroad

 - Requirements: None

 Volunteer care work is one of the most worthwhile activities you can get involved in, whether it is in a developed or a developing country.
-Throughout the world, there are vast numbers of children who are orphaned, neglected or under-educated, and in need of general care and educational support.
+Throughout the world, there are vast numbers of children who live in disadvantaged circumstances, such as being under-educated and in need of general care and educational support.

 Care placements are a chance for volunteers on a vacation, gap year, or career break to make a difference to children who would otherwise have little or no mental stimulation in their lives.
 People are often unaware of the impact they can have on another person's life, with even the smallest gesture.